PStewart1/Lost-in-SPAAACE/README.md

    * `Container mysqlcontainer    Healthy`
    * `Container nodeappcontainer  Started` in the terminal, so the containers can fully spin up and connect.

+5. When finished, run `docker-compose down` to stop the containers, followed by `sudo rm -rfv ~/database/` to remove the database cache.